Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 Maiev dodges Naisha's question of whether they can actually defeat Illidan even if they find him, only saying that they must trust time to reveal all things.
 I like how everyone just [uses](https://tvtropes.org/pmwiki/pmwiki.php/Main/InsistentTerminology) the term "night elf" as if it's a single inseparable word, resulting in some awkward phrasing.

-Hoist the anchorage, prime the mainsail, and swab the hoosegow!
-We're setting sail for...
+Heave away, cast off bow line, and set the mainsail!
+We're setting a course for...

 ## The Broken Isles